annkennedy/MARS_train_infer_CMS/Ann_testing_setup.md

 `--clf` is the path to the folder containing your trained classifiers.
 For simplicity I've uploaded the attack classifier + the scaler (for pre-processing) to this repository, so you can just use `'./models/'` here.
 The classifiers I've uploaded are for top (non-pcf) features.

-Note, the code is designed to run on the *non-windowed* version of the features- it applies windowing to the features when it is run, saving the windowed versions in one big npz file for faster loading in the future.
-I confirmed on a sample video that the windowing code in this repo produces features that are identical to the windowed features produced by MARS.
+Note, the code is designed to load the non-windowed version of the features- it applies windowing to the features when it is run (**and it tests the windowed version of the classifiers**), and saves these windowed versions in one big npz file for faster loading in the future.
+I confirmed on a sample video that the windowing code in this repo produces windowed features that are identical to the windowed features produced by MARS.